Justwhittaker/PRO4-Mealdeals/README.md

 **Text Credits:**

 No website can be created without the community resources found on the web.
-Searching stackoverflow and GeeksfoGeeks and reading blog about triumphs and fails has helped create this site.
-A special shout out for the articles that solved specific issues vs syntax questions can be found in the acknowledgements section.
+Searching stackoverflow and GeeksfoGeeks and reading blogs has helped create this site.
+A special note for the articles that solved specific issues vs syntax questions can be found in the acknowledgements section.

 * All text content has been written by Justin Whittaker.